wisp92/pokered/how to change pkmn sprites/instructions.md

 Maybe you also want to change the back sprites to something else like the spaceworld back sprites in the pic/swmonback folder.

 Since these sprites take up more space than the default sprites, some shuffling of data in the rom banks is in order.
-Included is a modified main.asm, home.asm, and pokered.link that does just this.
+Included is a modified main.asm and pokered.link that does just this.
 You can run a comparison yourself between these files and the originals to see what has changed and why.
 Simply rename and replace the files (overwriting the originals).

+You must now go into home.asm and paste over the UncompressMonSprite function with the following function.

 UncompressMonSprite::
 	ld bc, wMonHeader